 Iceland has participated actively in international cooperation.
 It belongs to a group of Nordic countries that includes Denmark, Sweden, Norway, and Finland, as well as Greenland and the Faroe Islands.
 The Nordic countries have established wide-ranging cooperation in a variety of fields, including economic affairs and international representation, in some of which the Baltic states have taken an increasingly active part.
 Iceland is a member of the Nordic Council and specialised institutions such as the Nordic Investment Bank.
 Iceland is also a member of the Arctic Council and a number of other regional bodies.
 It became a member of the United Nations in 1946 and is an active participant in most of its affiliated agencies.
 Iceland is a founding member of the Bretton Woods institutions that became operational in 1945, the International Monetary Fund ("IMF"), and the International Bank for Reconstruction and Development (now part of the World Bank).
-It is one of the original members of the Organisation for Economic Cooperation and Development ("OECD") and of the European Bank for Reconstruction and Development ("EBRD").
-It joined the Council of Europe in 1950 and has participated in the Organisation for Security and Cooperation in Europe since the Organisation's inception in 1975.
-In 1964, Iceland became a party to the General Agreement on Tariffs and Trade ("GATT"), the predecessor to the World Trade Organisation ("WTO").
+It is one of the original members of the Organisation for Economic Cooperation and Development ("OECD") and of the European Bank for Reconstruction and Development the Council of Europe in 1950 and has participated in the Organisation for Security and Cooperation in Europe since the Organisation's inception in 1975.
+In 1964, Iceland became a party to the General Agreement on Tariffs and Trade, the predecessor to the World Trade Organisation.

 Iceland joined the European Free Trade Association ("EFTA") in 1970 and entered into a free-trade agreement with the European Economic Community in 1972.
-In May 1992, the member countries of EFTA and the European Union signed an agreement to establish a zone for the free movement of goods, services, capital and persons, the European Economic Area ("EEA").
+In May 1992, the member countries of EFTA and the European Union signed an agreement to establish a zone for the free movement of goods, services, capital and persons, the EEA.
 The agreement took effect on 1 January 1994.
 Iceland signed an association agreement to the Schengen Agreement and has been a member of the Schengen Area since 2001 alongside the other Nordic countries.
 Through this agreement, Iceland is a part of the single market of the European Union.
-Iceland is a party to numerous free trade agreements ("FTA") with other countries through its EFTA membership.
+Iceland is a party to numerous free trade agreements with other countries through its EFTA membership.
 Furthermore, Iceland has negotiated bilateral free trade agreements with China, Greenland, and the Faroe Islands.

-Iceland is a founding member of the North Atlantic Treaty Organisation ("NATO"), established in 1949.
+Iceland is a founding member of the North Atlantic Treaty Organisation, established in 1949.
 The US maintained a permanent military presence at a base in Iceland from 1951 until 2006.
 Peacetime defence is now the responsibility of the Icelandic government, but arrangements have been made for the return of US forces in times of crisis or war, and documents have been signed with Denmark and Norway regarding cooperation on security and defence.
-Iceland applied to join the European Union on 16 July 2009.
-Following a change in the coalition government in April 2013 the accession process was put on hold pending a referendum on accession.